wmeints/effective-llm-applications/manuscript/09-prompt-chaining-workflows.md

 ### Finding research online with the search tool

 In the first step of the workflow, we'll use the `Microsoft.SemanticKernel.Plugins.Web` package that you can use to implement web search as a tool in your LLM-based application.
-For the workflow, though, we'll use the plugin directly.
+You add the package to your project by executing the command `dotnet add package Microsoft.SemanticKernel.Plugins.Web`.

 The research step looks like this: